siddhi-io/siddhi/docs/documentation/siddhi-5.x/architecture-5.x.md

     Long running time series aggregates defined via the aggregation definition is calculated in an incremental manner using the Incremental Aggregation Processor for the defined time periods.
     Incremental aggregation functions can be implemented by extending [IncrementalAttributeAggregator](https://github.com/siddhi-io/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/query/selector/attribute/aggregator/incremental/IncrementalAttributeAggregator.java).
-    By default, incremental aggregations aggregate all the values in-memory, but when its associated with a store by adding `@store` annotation it uses in-memory to aggregate partial results and use data stores to persist those increments.
-When requested for aggregate results it retrieves data from data stores and (if needed from) in-memory, computes combined aggregate results and provide as the output.
+    By default, incremental aggregations aggregate all the values in-memory, but when it is associated with a store by adding `@store` annotation it uses in-memory to aggregate partial results and uses data stores to persist those increments.
+When requested for aggregate results it retrieves data from data stores and (if needed from) in-memory, computes combined aggregate results and provides as the output.

 - [Trigger](https://github.com/siddhi-io/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/trigger/Trigger.java)